 What is the Eco-Management and Audit Scheme?

 The Eco-Management and Audit Scheme (EMAS) is an organisational management tool for the evaluation, reporting and continuous improvement of environmental performance.
 The scheme has been successfully integrated into many business types in the EU where it is defined in legislation and the uptake is on a voluntary level.

 EMAS is an environmental management scheme, whereby EU organisations develop an environmental management system (to ISO 14001 environmental management system standard or in line with the environmental management system specified in EMAS) and have their system externally verified.
 Organisations are then able to become registered.

 The scheme is yet to be recognised throughout Australia, however, tools for developing simplified environmental management systems are available at the Eco-mapping website.
 Additionally, there is some interest in Eco-mapping by some Environmental Protection Authorities and some organisations wanting to improve their environmental performance without all of the commitment and resources typically allocated to more traditional ISO 14001 environmental management systems.

 Organisations need to know whether they have the skills and resources to develop an effective and productive system internally or whether they should outsource its development.

-Identifying environmental aspects and impacts and then reviewing legal requirements should be completed when developing an environmental management system.
+Identifying environmental aspects and impacts and then reviewing environmental compliance requirements should be completed when developing an environmental management system.
 Material, such as inspection checklists and procedures, to assess and manage legal compliance should be developed.
-An effective environmental management system should therefore assist organisations with meeting their legal requirements.
+An effective and correctly developed environmental management system should therefore assist organisations with meeting their environmental legal requirements.